Chapter 13 BWV 72 Alles nur nach Gottes Willen

 The final ritornello statement is extended, first and second violins amicably competing with each other over a gently pulsating continuo figure.
 The effect is one of ultimately winding down.
 The struggles are forgotten, or becoming less significant as we make progress along the pathway towards the desired objective of simple, unquestioning faith and trust.

-The soprano and alto voices are most favoured in this cantata but the second recitative is devoted to the words of the Almighty himself and so it is appropriate to introduce the voice of authority, the bass (there are no tenor solos).
+The soprano and alto voices are most favoured in this cantata but the second recitative is devoted to the words of the Almighty himself and so it is appropriate to introduce the bass voice of authority (there are no tenor solos).
 The text exhorts us to have faith because He has told us that He will do as asked—-He will stretch forth His hand, alleviate our sufferings, strengthen the weak and enter our hearts without condescension.
 The recitative ends on the chord of G major, beckoning us towards the C major key of the penultimate movement, a second aria for soprano now taking on the persona of the Soul.

 It is, perhaps, slightly surprising in retrospect just how much of this muscular cantata is set in minor modes.
 It is a sturdy, powerful work that has none of the tragic overtones of C 13 from the previous week, yet this is the only movement set in the major.
 The range of expressive character that Bach could wring from minor modes is quite extraordinary.